 Students will gain theoretical and practical knowledge directly through working with children.
 Hands-on learning situations are an integral part of our programs.
 Child Development students have the advantage of small class sizes, instructors who have experience working with children, and classes scheduled to meet the needs of working professionals, including online courses.

-The current program planner checklists of required courses to complete the Child Development certificate programs are available for viewing and printing here.
+The current program planner checklists of required courses to complete the Child Development programs are available for viewing and printing here.

 Course descriptions and course outlines are available here.

 Degree requirements and course are subject to change.
 Students should consult with an advisor/counselor when registering for courses.

 To receive more information about the Child Development program, contact: